 Summary: in this tutorial, you’ll learn about the arithmetic operators in C for performing arithmetic calculations.

-C supports common arithmetic operators such as addition, subtraction, multiplication, and division.
-The folllowing table illustrates some arithmetic operators in C:
+C supports standard arithmetic operators such as addition, subtraction, multiplication, and division.
+The following table illustrates some arithmetic operators in C:

 Arithmetic Operators | Operation | Example |